DeanLee77/PALOS-C.Sharp/README.md

 Please have a look at a file of testing rule.
 Within the example file, all indented rules uses 'Tab' key for indentation.
 The rule scanner considers of an indented rule as a child rule of previous rule in a rule text.

 ## Note:
-If you need a commercial or coustomised version of Nadia engine, then please contact on 'nexst.rndlabs@gmail.com'.
+If you need a commercial or coustomised version of PALOS engine, then please contact on 'nexst.rndlabs@gmail.com'.

 ## 6. How does it work
 There is a number of key components as follows;